home previous next

 The TM dogma on "unstressing"

-Of course, once again, in the introductory lectures they never mentioned that there could be any unpleasantness whatever arising from TM practice.
-They were only thinking of your own good when they withheld this information.
-If they had told you, you might not have started TM and that would have been tragic!
+In the introductory lectures they never mentioned that there could be any unpleasantness whatever arising from TM practice.
+They were only thinking of your own good when they withheld the fact that TM can have very negative effects.
+If they had told you that then you might not have started TM and that would have been tragic!
 You just "weren't ready" to properly evaluate such information!

-And they only gradually reveal a tiny glimpse of this reality to you during the "Three Nights of Checking."
-This is because if they revealed the entire reality you might stop TM practice anyway, and that would also be tragic.
+And they only gradually reveal a tiny glimpse of this hidden reality to you during the "Three Nights of Checking".
+This is because if they revealed the entire reality then you might stop TM practice at that point, and that would also be tragic.

 I recommend reviewing the TM spiritual dogma on "unstressing" (called "stress release" in that document) as taught in the second group meeting after initiation.
 Understanding the basic TM dogma on "unstressing" is vital to understanding TM.